-For those who have tried cooking on both the sous vide and the slow cooker (such as a Crock Pot), one of the things noticed is the difference between the end products.
+For those who have tried cooking with both the sous vide and the slow cooker methods, one of the things you’ll immediately is the difference between the end products.

 Another difference, in terms of quality, would definitely have to be the fact that the chances of your food being overcooked with a slow cooker would be higher, especially for vegetables and other quick-cooking foods.

-Here are shopping lists for getting started in sous vide vs slow cooker methods so you can compare set up costs.
+Here’s what you need for getting started in sous vide vs slow cooker (Crock Pot) methods so you can compare set up costs.

-Plastic bags or pouches (you can also use regular ZipLoc bags)
+Plastic bags or pouches (you can also use regular Ziploc bags as long as you get the BPA-free heavy duty freezer bags)